You probably know that Facebook is the number one social media platform, which most people use.

 You may hate it, but investing on Facebook ads will give your business a lift especially if you’re a start-up or a small business.

-Facebook ads aren’t really expensive as you might think; you will love them once you tried to test them to get the best conversion that can impact your followers and your business growth.
+Facebook ads aren’t expensive as you might think; you will love them once you tried to test them to get the best conversion that can impact your followers and your business growth.
 Consistent testing and experiments are necessary once you use them.

 Facebook ads currently help you create your campaign depending on the results you want to gain: